voldien/VDEngine/README.md

 # VDEngine #
 ---
 VDEngine - (Virtual Dimension) Engine is a finalized game engine that was in development 2013.
 It was part of an assignment in secondary school.
+It was influenced by Unity3D engine.

+This game engines design is highly entangled thus it's not recommend to continue the development of this engine.
+However it's useful enough to make small projects.

 ## Features ##
 ---